Axway/platform-management-docs/content/en/docs/release_notes/platform_management_7.0.0_-_7.4.1_release_notes/07_04_00_relnotes.md

 ## Changed Behavior

-* Claimed Indie Seats for Application Development will now be shown with a subscription end date of Dec 31, 2099.
+* Claimed Indie Seats for Application Development will now be shown with a subscription end date of December 31, 2099.
 Previously, no subscription end date was shown.

 Improvements